What Is a Personal VPN — and Why Does It Matter?

 VPN Limitations You Must Know

-How to Choose a Personal VPN You Can Actually Trust
+How to Choose a Trustworthy VPN Provider

 The VPN market is crowded with providers making bold privacy promises.
-These are the factors that actually separate trustworthy providers from the rest.
+These are the factors that actually separate trustworthy providers from the rest:

 No-Logs Policy — Verified, Not Just Claimed

 Every VPN advertises a no-logs policy.
 What matters is independent verification.
 Look for providers that have undergone third-party audits by firms such as Cure53, Deloitte, or PwC, with full audit reports published publicly.
+Providers that have been subpoenaed by law enforcement and produced no usable data — because they genuinely held none — offer the strongest real-world evidence of their claims.

 Jurisdiction and Legal Exposure

 Where a VPN provider is headquartered determines which government can compel it to produce records.
 The 14 Eyes intelligence-sharing alliance — which includes the United States, United Kingdom, Canada, Australia, and several European nations — has broad mutual legal assistance frameworks.
+Providers incorporated in jurisdictions outside this network, such as Panama, Switzerland, or the British Virgin Islands, face fewer disclosure obligations.

-• Third-party security audit completed within the last 24 months
+- Third-party security audit completed within the last 24 months

-• No-logs policy verified through legal subpoena or independent audit
+- No-logs policy verified through legal subpoena or independent audit

-• Headquarters located outside 14 Eyes intelligence alliance
+- Headquarters located outside 14 Eyes intelligence alliance

-• WireGuard protocol support for optimal speed and security
+- WireGuard protocol support for optimal speed and security

-• Kill switch feature prevents IP address leaks during disconnection
+- Kill switch feature prevents IP address leaks during disconnection

-• DNS leak protection forces queries through encrypted VPN resolver
+- DNS leak protection forces queries through encrypted VPN resolver

-• Server network covers 50+ countries for low-latency connections
+- Server network covers 50+ countries for low-latency connections

-• Open-source client software allows independent security verification
+- Open-source client software allows independent security verification

 VPN Protocols Explained: Which One Should You Use?